digiscot/digiscot-website/pages/onedigital-dates.md

 ---
 layout: page
 title: One Digital- Training dates across Scotland
-excerpt: Look under your local authority below to find the contact details and dates of future One Digital training.
+excerpt: The below list of anchor organisations is sorted in alphabetical order.
+Look under your local area to find the contact details and dates of future One Digital training.
 permalink: /onedigital/participants/dates
 ---

 ![One Digital](/images/One-Digital-Logostrip.png)

+### To find out more about the two types of training that One Digital offers and which would suit you best, please read through our [participant page](http://digital.scvo.org.uk/onedigital/participants/).

 ### *If training dates for your area have now passed, please register your interest in further opportunities by contacting us at [onedigital@scvo.org.uk](mailto:onedigital@scvo.org.uk)